 Welcome to the Cayambis Institute for Latin American Studies in Music!

-The Cayambis Institute for Latin American Studies in Music (CILASiM) seeks to strengthen the awareness and appreciation of Latin American classical music by developing a full spectrum approach to its creation, performance and scholarship, and in so doing, cultivate bonds of goodwill and unity among the peoples of the Americas.
+A 501(c)(3) nonprofit organization, the Cayambis Institute for Latin American Studies in Music (CILASiM) seeks to strengthen the awareness and appreciation of Latin American classical music by developing a full spectrum approach to its creation, performance and scholarship, and in so doing, cultivate bonds of goodwill and unity among the peoples of the Americas.
 Or, as we like to say, our organization is using the richness and diversity of Latin American classical music as a bridge to unite all Americans, north, central and south.
 In pursuit of our mission, CILASiM is providing impactful opportunities to composers, performers and scholars, as well as enhancing the understanding of Latin American classical music among the general public.

 But why all this effort?

-Consequently, as a growing nonprofit organization, we depend on the generous support of like-minded individuals just like you.
+Consequently, we depend on the generous support of like-minded individuals just like you.
 Although we’re seeking funding from state and national arts agencies, large corporations, foundations and other similar entities, we need to particularly rely on our music-loving friends and neighbors here in southwest Virginia.
 With this in mind, we created a donations link by which you can help us achieve our goals.
 If you’re able, we’d ask you to please consider investing in our bridge.
 There’s so much more connecting to do.